Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 either diffuse, specularly reflective or specularly reflective and transmissive and thus only have a single component per light interaction (reflection or transmission) we don't do any random sampling of the BSDF components like we should be doing.
-When path tracing is implemented this will have to be fixed, however it won't effect the code listing above.
+When path tracing is implemented this will have to be fixed, however it won't change the code listing above by much.

 Iterators combined with lambdas and closures make for some very powerful functionality.
-Similar expressions can of course be written in C++11 using lambdas and the corresponding methods from the [algorithms library](http://en.cppreference.com/w/cpp/algorithm) although I'm not sure if there's similar functionality to `filter` and `filter_map` provided in the C++ standard library.
+Similar expressions can of course be written in C++11/14 using lambdas and the corresponding methods from the [algorithms library](http://en.cppreference.com/w/cpp/algorithm) although I'm not sure if there's similar functionality to `filter` and `filter_map` provided in the C++ standard library.

 If we take a slight tangent away from materials for a moment, we find that we can even express the operation of checking